buffoletti/ioBroker.sbms/README.md

 Notes:

 - SBMS manual says the baudrate 921.6k may not be reliable.
-Its currently not supported to use the USART Data Log stream with reduced baurate.
-- If Serial Port is configured, MQTT and HTML is deactived.
+- If Serial Port is configured in Adapter admin, MQTT and HTML is deactived.

 ### MQTT